OfficeDev/outlook-dev-docs/docs/add-ins/use-regular-expressions-to-show-an-outlook-add-in.md

 When the regular expressions are evaluated, the matches are returned to your add-in in an array object.
 For  **getRegExMatches**, that object has the identifier of the name of the regular expression.

  >**Note**  An Outlook rich client does not return matches in any particular order in the array.
-Also, you should not assume the Outlook rich client to return matches in the same order in this array as Outlook Web App or OWA for Devices, even when you run the same add-in on each of these clients on the same item in the same mailbox.
-For other differences in processing regular expressions between an Outlook rich client and Outlook Web App or OWA for Devices, see [Limits for activation and JavaScript API for Outlook add-ins](limits-for-activation-and-javascript-api-for-outlook-add-ins.md).
+Also, you should not assume the Outlook rich client to return matches in the same order in this array as Outlook on the web or OWA for Devices, even when you run the same add-in on each of these clients on the same item in the same mailbox.
+For other differences in processing regular expressions between an Outlook rich client and Outlook on the web or OWA for Devices, see [Limits for activation and JavaScript API for Outlook add-ins](limits-for-activation-and-javascript-api-for-outlook-add-ins.md).

 ### Examples